johannesjh/req2flatpak/README.md

 Alternatively, you can clone the git repository and run the script there.

-## Commandline Interface
+## Using the Commandline Interface

-You can generate a `flatpak-builder` build module like this:
+You can use req2flatpak's commandline interface to generate a `flatpak-builder` build module like this:

 ```bash
 req2flatpak.py --requirements-file requirements.txt --target-platforms 310-x86_64 310-aarch64